Home/Research/ret2dso: Runtime Ret2dlresolve Under Full RELRO

 • Loader runtime state remains mutable and implicitly trusted

-• Weak write primitives suffice for full control-flow hijack
+• Weak write primitives are sufficient for full control-flow hijack

 12. Mitigation Discussion